Le Parc de Saint-Maur station: The station

 The RER station opened in 1969 and is named after a district of Saint-Maur.

 It is served by RER A trains running on branch A2, ending in Boissy-Saint-Léger.

 History

-The station was opened around 1859 as Vincennes railway (Paris Bastille - Marles-en-Brie) was being put into service.
-Then, it was transformed in a RER station.
+Le Parc de Saint-Maur station is on the Ligne de Vincennes railway.
+From 1859 to 1969 the Ligne de Vincennes ran between Paris–Bastille station and Marles-en-Brie.
+On 14 December 1969 Paris–Bastille station was closed and the line was rerouted into a new 2.5 km tunnel under Paris between Nation and Vincennes stations, creating the first line of the Regional Metro network, later renamed the Réseau Express Régional.

 Service

 Le Parc de Saint-Maur is served in both directions by a train every 10 minutes at off-peak time, by 12 trains an hour during peak hours, and by a train every 15 minutes during the evening.